 = Vcontrol + Vco-culture + 10 ml

-NOTE: Use the additional 10 ml in steps 1.3 and 1.4 are to account for pipetting error and any tests that are performed (e.g.WATER-PAM, flow cytometry, microscopy, etc.) on 0 d.
+NOTE: Use the additional 10 ml in steps 1.3 and 1.4 to account for pipetting error and any tests that are performed (e.g.WATER-PAM, flow cytometry, microscopy, etc.) on 0 d.
 Increase this volume if needed to fit the experimental design.

 NOTE: For an example calculation of an 8-day experiment see Part 10.
 See supplemental table for media recipes.